tcareer34/Final-Project---CNE-330/README.md

-Tim Nguyen
-CNE 330
-Final Project:
-Paper, Stone, Scissors Game
+# Final Project: Paper, Stone, Scissors Game

-Step-by-Step Explanation of the Game Logic:

-The code requires Python.
-Pycharm IDE is recommended, but not required.

-Python 3 and recommended PyCharm IDE
+### Tim Nguyen
+**Course:** CNE 330

+---

+## **Game Overview:**
+The Paper, Stone, Scissors game is a classic hand game recreated in Python.
+The project includes game logic for determining winners, handling ties, tracking scores, and a fun win-streak feature.

+## **Game Logic Explained:**

+1. **Importing the Required Function:**
-Importing the Necessary Function: First, I imported the randint function from the random module.
-This is how my computer opponent will randomly select its move.
+   - The `randint` function from Python's `random` module allows the computer to randomly select its move.

+2. **Defining Play Options:**
-Defining the Play Options: I created a list called t that holds the three possible moves:  "Rock", "Paper", and "Scissors".
-These are the choices both I and the computer can make during the game.
+   - The list `a` includes the three possible moves—Stone, Paper, and Scissors—which both the player and computer choose from during the game.

-Setting Up the Players: Next, I set up the two players: the computer and myself.
-I assign a random move to the computer by using randint(0, 2) to select a number between 0 and 2.

-The reason for this range (0, 2) is that computers count starting from 0.
-So, the list t has:
+3. **Setting Up the Players:**
+   - The computer’s move is assigned using `randint(0, 2)`, where:

-"Rock" at index 0,
+     - "Stone" is at index 0
-"Paper" at index 1,
+     - "Paper" is at index 1
-"Scissors" at index 2.
+     - "Scissors" is at index 2

-Waiting for My Move: Unlike playing with friends in person, the computer makes its move first and waits for me to decide mine.
-The computer doesn’t cheat or change its move after making it.
-Initially, I set the player variable to False, meaning the game is waiting for me to make my move.

-Making My Move and the Game Loop: Once the while loop starts, the computer waits for me to make my move.
-After I enter my choice, the value of the player variable changes from False to True.
-I use the input() function to capture my choice and assign it to the player variable.

-Determining the Outcome: I use nested if, elif, and else statements to check all possible outcomes:

-Win, Lose, or Tie: Based on my choice and the computer’s move, the program prints a message indicating whether I win, the computer wins, or if it’s a tie.

-Error Handling: I use else at the end to catch any invalid inputs.
-If I enter something other than "Rock", "Paper", or "Scissors", the program will print an error message.

-Restarting the Game: After each round, I reset the player variable to False so the game can start over, allowing me to play again if I wish.
-The game continues in a loop until I decide to stop.
+4. **Waiting for Player's Move:**
+   - Initially, `player` is set to `False` to indicate the game is waiting for input.
+The computer won’t change its move after selection.

+5. **Game Loop and Player Move:**
+   - Inside the `while` loop, the `input()` function collects the player’s choice, and `player` changes to `True` after a move is entered.

+6. **Outcome Determination:**
+   - Using `if-elif-else` statements, the program compares the player’s choice with the computer’s to declare a win, loss, or tie.

+7. **Error Handling:**
+   - An `else` statement catches any invalid inputs, displaying an error if the input doesn’t match "Stone," "Paper," or "Scissors."

+8. **Restarting the Game:**
+   - After each round, `player` resets to `False`, allowing the game to loop for additional rounds or exit as desired.

+## **Code Repository**
-The location of my code is shared on GitHub: https://github.com/tcareer34/Paper_Rock_Scissors_Game/blob/main/Final-Project.py This code was cited from: https://careerkarma.com/blog/python-projects-beginners/
+The project’s code is available on [GitHub](https://github.com/tcareer34/Paper_Rock_Scissors_Game/blob/main/Final-Project.py).

+## **Project Source and Inspiration**
+The concept of the game was adapted from Career Karma's beginner Python projects guide.
+For more details, refer to this [tutorial](https://thehelloworldprogram.com/python/python-game-rock-paper-scissors/). m a list.